j-d-carmichael/quilk/README.md

 ### Last commit
-1 - Rework of the sass_find module.
-Works with in-memory files opposed to temporary physical files.
-As an exmaple, a project with 67 .scss files with a total output .css file size of approx 300Kb uncompressed with outputStyle as expanded, the total build time with an SSD is 104ms / 110ms with verbose loggin turned on. [https://jdcrecur.github.io/quilk/Modules_baked_in/sass_find.html](https://jdcrecur.github.io/quilk/Modules_baked_in/sass_find.html)
+1 - Tweak to the js_find module.
+The module sorts the files found naturally but ignores the file ext.
+This allows myproj.forms.js to appear before myproj.forms.act.js in the output file.
+This is sometimes important for object orientated javascript projects.